 B.S.
 1975 Nursing, University of Iowa

-Child and adolescent health disparities; Population health
+Child and adolescent health disparities and population health.

-Disparities in child and adolescent health; disparities in children's health care access and utilization; women's health and healthcare disparities.
+Child and adolescent health; disparities in children's health care access and utilization; women's health and healthcare disparities.

 Examples of Collaborative Projects